Liam-McKenna04/chess960-engine/README.md

 4. **AI Engines**:
    - Random Engine: Selects a random legal move.
-   - Basic Engine: Uses a simple evaluation function to score board positions and selects the best immediate move (depth-1 search).
+   - Basic Engine: Uses a simple evaluation function and alpha beta pruning for move searching.
+Also uses transposition tables to not have to compute positions that are the same.

 5. **Board Representation**: Uses a hybrid approach with both a piece-centric (array) and square-centric (bitboard) representation for efficient move generation and board evaluation.

-6. **FEN Parsing**: Implements Forsyth–Edwards Notation (FEN) parsing to set up custom board positions.
+6. **FEN Parsing**: Implements Forsyth–Edwards Notation (FEN) parsing and chess960 game seeds to set up custom board positions.

-7. **Chess960 Setup**: Implements the rules for generating a valid Chess960 starting position, ensuring correct piece placement and castling rules.
+7. **Chess960 Setup**: Implements the rules for generating a valid Chess960 starting position, ensuring correct piece placement.
+Castling is still yet to be implemented

 ## Future Improvements